 His work has focused primarily on simulating complex processes involved in nanoparticle formation alongside experimental investigations of the effects of fuel chemistry on nanoparticle formation and their morphology.
 He performed detailed measurements on the combustion of jet fuels as well as biodiesel to investigate their effects on soot formation.
 His work demonstrated that subtle differences in the fuel structure have significant effects on the concentration and morphology of soot particles during combustion.
 Such findings are instrumental for formulating cleaner fuel blends capable of complete combustion and ones that reduce particulate emissions.

 He was among the first to demonstrate that nascent soot nanoparticles have a liquid-like structure and were undetected with optical methods.
 He proposed a novel model that explains the transition of transparent liquid-like soot structure to light absorbing solids with high temperature annealing.
 He experimentally demonstrated that diffusion flames commonly used to characterize the sooting tendency of jet fuels in laboratories do not accurately represent the presence of heavy components of the jet fuel distillate that drive soot nucleation.
 This finding facilitates the development of new distillation processes and realistic test conditions to formulate cleaner fuels with lower soot emissions.

-Dr. M Reza Kholghy is a member of the Combustion Institute, is a program leader for the International Sooting Flame Workshop and currently is a co-guest editor of a special issue of “processes” on “Gas-Phase Manufacturing of Nanoparticles: Synthesis and Multiscale Modelling“.
-He has received multiples awards and scholarships including the Vanier Canada PhD Graduate Scholarship, NSERC postdoctoral fellowship
+Dr. M Reza Kholghy is a member of the Combustion Institute, is a program leader for the ISF Workshop for the Measurement and Computation of Reacting Flows With Carbon Nanoparticles.
+He has received multiple awards and scholarships including the Vanier Canada PhD Graduate Scholarship, and NSERC postdoctoral fellowship.